Kintetsu Nagashima Station

-Kintetsu-Nagashima Station (近鉄長島駅, Kintetsu-Nagashima-eki) is a passenger railway station in located in the city of Kuwana, Mie Prefecture, Japan, operated by the private railway operator Kintetsu Railway.
+Kintetsu-Nagashima Station (近鉄長島駅, Kintetsu-Nagashima-eki) is a passenger railway station located in the city of Kuwana, Mie Prefecture, Japan, and is operated by the private railway operator Kintetsu Railway.

 Lines

 Kintetsu-Nagashima Station is served by the Nagoya Line, and is located 19.5 rail kilometers from the starting point of the line at Kintetsu Nagoya Station.

 Station layout

 The station consists of two opposed side platforms, connected by a level crossing.